shaik1002/biggitlabbomb/doc/development/namespaces.md

 ### Ancestor namespaces

-The ancestors of a namespace are its parent, its parent's parent, and so on.
+The ancestors of a namespace are its children, their children, and so on.

 ```mermaid
 graph TD